 More information about monuments and places of interest within and outside the city of Nafplio you can find in the “Archaeological Sites – Points of Interest“.

-The exact location of the Parliament Building can be found in Section Map.
+The exact location of the Amalia hotel can be found in Section Map.

 - Eleftheria Bempelou (BPI), Athens, Greece